yuqwang1/AppBnB/README.md

 ### Reviews
 * Current user is able to write and delete his/her review.
+* Current user can post only one review per spot, but can edit the review as many times as they wish.
 * Current user can rate his/her trip, view his/her rating.